sourav18061994/chhavikriti/exceptionhandling.md

 The requirement for handling exceptions in Python arises when an error occurs that can cause the program to terminate.
 Errors interrupt the flow of the program at the point where they appear, so any further code stops executing.
 This error is called an exception.

-Different types of exceptions in python:
+Different types of errors in python:
  In Python, there are several built-in Python exceptions that can be raised when an error occurs during the           execution of a program.
 Here are some of the most common types of exceptions in Python:
 SyntaxError: This exception is raised when the interpreter encounters a syntax error in the code, such as a misspelled keyword, a missing colon, or an unbalanced parenthesis.
 TypeError: This exception is raised when an operation or function is applied to an object of the wrong type, such as adding a string to an integer.